univention/univention-corporate-server/doc/developer-reference/translation.rst

 .. _misc:translation:createpackage:

-Create a new translation package
+Create a translation package
 --------------------------------

-To create a new translation package for, e.g., Spanish in the current working directory, the following command would need to be executed:
+To create a  translation package, you need to execute the commands outlined below:

 .. code:: sh